 AlturaSolutions Communications helps businesses grow by turning words into sales.
-Contact us here.

 For those organizations involved with content marketing to help improve their website’s SEO (search engine optimization), the game is starting to change.
+Off-site SEO is taking over.

 At one time, the only essential SEO variables were keywords.
 For instance, if you were a dentist in Chicago, you would make sure all of your content, even if just a call to action, included SEO keywords such as “dentist in Chicago,” “Chicago dentist,” or even “Chicago dentist near me.”
 This last item takes advantage of the increasing number of location-based searches.